What is a BHAG® and why is it powerful?

 As its name implies, this type of BHAG® focuses ruthlessly on your competition.
 It can work wonders if you need to rally your troops around a common enemy.
 Examples include Nike’s 1960s goal to ‘Crush Adidas’ and Honda’s 1970s aim ‘Yamaha wo tsubusu!
 We will destroy Yamaha’.

 – Internal Transformation

 If you’re already well established but have an obvious transformational mission, you can focus your BHAG® on that goal.
 This would be relevant to many of the businesses in my old sector, Managed Hosting.
-The more traditional companies have struggled with revenue growth as a result of Cloud.
+The more traditional companies have struggled with revenue growth due to Cloud.
 There’s a clear opportunity to transform but they’re stuck, mainly because they don’t have a clear BHAG®.
 As customers side-step them to the Cloud, they need to find a new way to compete.

 It all goes back to Core Customer and the problem they’re trying to solve.
 These traditional MSPs are the old way of solving the problem and they need a new trajectory if they’re going to survive.
 One of my clients, Wirehive, have managed this reinvention brilliantly.
 A few years ago, they were a very traditional VMWare managed hosting company.
 Now, they’re an AWS and azure cloud consultancy business.
 They changed their core purpose and BHAG®, along with their business operating model, cash flow and margin dynamics with dazzling results.

 When I’m guiding clients towards finding their BHAG®, I often reference Jim Collins’ work from his best-selling book, ‘Good to Great’.
 His approach revolves around what he calls the ‘hedgehog concept’ It’s based on the ancient Greek parable of a fox trying every trick in the book to eat a hedgehog.
 Collins argues that your company is more likely to succeed if you can identify the one thing you can do best.